amosgropp/IGR/README.md

 cd ./code
 python reconstruction/run.py --eval --checkpoint CHECKPOINT
 ```
-where CHECKPOINT is the checkpoint you wish to evaluate of 'latest' if you wish to take the most recent epoch.
+where CHECKPOINT is the epoch you wish to evaluate of 'latest' if you wish to take the most recent epoch.
 ## Citation
 If you find our work useful in your research, please consider citing: